locationtech/geomesa/docs/user/datastores/query_interceptor.rst

 * as the size increases, the duration must decrease,
 * and a given size limit may not be repeated.

-An example is given here.
+If no size is provided, it is equivalent to an unbounded size.
 Durations can be given in a number of days, hours, or minutes.
+For example:

 .. code-block:: none